 Changes the Lives of the Next Generation

 Think back in your own life.
 Can you pinpoint the times when the Lord really got a hold of you?
 Can you think of the time when you felt called to serve in ministry or follow Jesus completely?
-Conferences, retreats and special events are often some critical catalyst in the lives of the next generation.
+Conferences, retreats, and special events are often some critical catalysts in the lives of the next generation.

-Here are some of the events coming up and you are invited to give it a try!
+Here are some of the events coming up and you are invited to give them a try!

 Fire-Up Sr. High Conference – this discipleship weekend for high school students and their ministry leaders is hosted in Troy, IL.

-Beautiful U Girls Conference – a one day event for teen girls (and their mom’s, friends or female ministry leaders).
+Girls Conference – a one-day event for teen girls (and their mom’s, friends or female ministry leaders).
 During this event, girls enjoy worship, fellowship, experiences, and a simple message: True beauty is from the inside out, from a heart in love with God.